8erg/8erg.github.io/content/posts/2025-07-16-IAT-Hiding-Injection.md

 {{< image src="/images/Pasted image 20250715032748.png" alt="20250715032748" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}

 {{< image src="/images/Pasted image 20250715035835.png" alt="20250715035835" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}

-{{< image src="/images/Pasted image 20250716020625.png" alt="20250716020625" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}

-+ You might be wondering why do we see 2 connetion one from port `8443` and one from port `8888`, it's because the first is the connection from the stager and then the last one is the connection that will be used by the beacon, which checks in every 5 seconds

 ### Being a dummy